Team865/ScoutingApp-2026/README.md

    </tr>
    <tr>
       <td>IS_PROD</td>
       <td>A boolean (represented as a 0 or 1, write it as a number and not as false/true) which represents the current environment context.
 If the value is false (0), then scripts will run in a development context (which will add tools like source maps).
-If the value is true (1), then scripts will run in a production context (files will be build for distribution).</td>
+If the value is true (1), then scripts will run in a production context (files will be built for distribution).</td>
    </tr>
 </table>